 Le Bugue Aquarium is another attraction for all the family which comes highly recommended.
 With a vast array of fish and other water born animals the feeding times (which are regular) are a must for adults and children alike.

 Fishing, either in the river or private lakes is a great way to absorb the peace and tranquillity of the area.
 There are several lakes open to day visitors and a huge choice of picturesque spots along the rivers.
 Short term permits are required and can be easily obtained locally.

 Tennis courts can be hired all around the region the closest being at a local camp site 1.5 kms away.

-Other attractions for all ages and interests are in abundance and the brochures and details are available in the gite as perusal.
+Other attractions for all ages and interests are in abundance and the brochures and all details are available in the gite.
 These include air parks, mountain biking, quad biking, para gliding, water parks, paint ball, karting, hot air ballooning, wine tasting trips, etc etc.

 Sarlat-la-Caneda Perigord Noir Dordogne self catering holiday home gite rental let cottage accommodation rent villa vacation